 I am a proud cat owner.
 My phone is full of pictures of my fur baby sleeping and I feel honored when she decides to sleep in my lap.
 However, I am also concerned about the state of biodiversity and the drastic decline of bird populations globally.
 Two of my loves, cats and diverse ecosystems, are often pitted against each other.
 Why?
 Because cats are a major threat to biodiversity through predation and are susceptible to a variety of diseases that may be detrimental to public health and the health of other animals.

-For the safety of the ecosystems and the cats themselves, house cats belong indoors.
+For the safety of the ecosystems and the cats themselves, house cats, who can use products like CBD dosage for cats, belong indoors.
 This statement has been repeated by scientists around the world and the evidence continues to build up, but why don’t people listen?

 One way authorities attempted to reduce the populations of outdoor domestic cats was by simply telling cat owners who let their pets roam free that they are wrong.
 It didn’t work.

 Essentially this method assumes that cats are outdoors because their owners do not understand the impacts of their cats behavior.
 It actually creates a disconnect between the conservationists attempting to remove what they see as an invasive predator and the cat owners who want to provide their feline friend with a high standard of living.
 It’s a tough situation and often escalates into conflict and a communication breakdown.
 One way to minimize this conflict is to see cat owners as partners in developing policy to reduce cat impacts.
 This approach would require engaging cat owners in a two way dialogue and collaborating with all those affected by the policies.